 Note: Google Maps shows two different Dolphin Research Centers six miles apart.
 Be sure to check the address.
 Look for 58901 Overseas Highway, Grassy Key, Florida.

 The Sea Turtle Hospital

 An old motel at mile 48.5 is now the Turtle Hospital, or Sea Turtle Center.
 For $27 (yeah, it’s steep), you can join one of the hourly guided tours to see the sea turtles.
 You’ll get a chance to feed the turtles at the end of the hour.
 The Turtle Hospital has released more than 1500 turtles into the wild in their 35 years of operation.

 Seven Mile Bridge

 The name says it all.
 It’s a two-lane bridge that literally runs for seven miles (miles 40-47) surrounded by ocean.
 Driving Seven Mile Bridge is a unique experience.
 About halfway through, you’ll really start to appreciate what an ambitious idea it was to create such a long bridge.
 This one opened to traffic in 1982.

 You can park in the pullouts on either end of the bridge to get out and take pics of the bridge and try to stare far off in the distance to try to see the other end of the bridge (you won’t be able to!)

 When you see pictures of this bridge, you’ll notice another smaller bridge next to it.
 That’s “Old Seven Mile Bridge.”
-It used to provide access to tiny Pigeon Key, but parts of the bridge are in disrepair, and it’s now closed to road traffic.
+It provides access to tiny Pigeon Key.

 Bahia Honda State Park